-What makes the Psychological & Behavioural Sciences course at Cambridge so special?
+What makes the Cambridge course in Psychological & Behavioural Sciences (PBS) so special?

 The Psychological and Behavioural Sciences course at Cambridge gives you the opportunity to study cognitive, social, developmental and biological psychology within the broader context of the behavioural sciences.
 Examples of topics in the course include: cognitive psychology, psychopathology, language, brain mechanisms, gender, family relationships and influences, personality, and group social behaviour.
 Research projects and a dissertation also enable you to study in greater depth the topics that interest you most.

 Why choose Newnham for PBS?

 PBS students at Newnham College enjoy high levels of support from Senior Members of the College.
 Psychology Postdoctorals associated with the College include Dr Susan Imrie (Junior Research Fellow) and Dr Elian Fink (Postdoctoral Affiliate and Special Supervisor).

 Support facilities at the College are very good, including a particularly well-stocked library.
 Newnham has a strong international character, and welcomes both mature students and students with disabilities.
 Its liberal and independent atmosphere makes it a good place to be a part of and to work in.

 We expect to admit three to four students per year.